overlay-market/OIPs/OIPS/oip-1.md

 Spot market liquidity for the OVL token would be enabled by this continuous stream of Overlay trading fees to staking OVL-ETH spot LPs, as long as trading volume remains substantial enough to warrant staking.
 An initial liquidity mining token distribution phase would bootstrap the process.
 This spot market liquidity incentive creates a feedback loop to offer a price feed for OVL-ETH on the Overlay trading platform, that traders can then use to hedge out a portion of their OVL risk for their positions in other Overlay markets, given all trades are settled in OVL.

-To handle unanticipated extreme wins that significantly increase the currency supply beyond the accumulated fee burn mechanism, we propose an insurance fund that is similar in nature to the Aave safety module [[2]](#aave-2020).
-Insurance providers stake collateral in the form of ETH, DAI, YFI, AAVE-ETH LP, OVL-ETH LP, etc. to earn yield in OVL via pass-through trading fees to the treasury.
-Additionally, insurance providers receive margin inflows (less keeper and burn fees) from liquidated positions on the platform, to appropriately compensate them for the significant risk taken to backstop the protocol.
-This insurance staked ERC-20 collateral would be locked for a set amount of time within the treasury contract.

-To backstop the system in the event the currency supply increases beyond a governance-set threshold value (e.g. 20% beyond initial distribution), the treasury begins auctioning off the staked collateral in exchange for OVL at a rate of \\(n_c = (n_{OVL} / S_{OVL}) \cdot S_{c} \\) received collateral tokens for \\(n_{OVL}\\) bid OVL tokens. \\(S_{OVL}\\) is total circulating supply of OVL and \\(S_c\\) is total collateral of a particular ERC-20 token remaining in the insurance pool.
-The treasury then burns the received OVL tokens to drive the supply back down.
-The offering window remains open until the supply threshold is no longer breached either by supply burns or by governance raising the supply threshold.

-These mechanisms for managing currency supply would offer alternatives to requiring a ceiling to the total supply and caps on individual trades, although it is still uncertain how supply will behave in practice.
-In summary, the revenue model for the protocol would be fees (in OVL) of 0.30% per trade, adjustable by governance on a feed-by-feed basis:
+Summarizing, the protocol charges fees (in OVL) of 0.30% per trade, adjustable by governance on a feed-by-feed basis:

 - 50% is burned

-- 50% is sent to a community governed treasury with incentives for spot market OVL-ETH LPs and insurance fund providers
+- 50% is sent to a community governed treasury with incentives for spot market OVL-ETH LPs

-To incentivize OVL-ETH liquidity providers, insurance providers, and development within the community in perpetuity, the suggested pass-through fees to the Overlay treasury would be split at launch:
+To incentivize OVL-ETH liquidity providers and development within the community in perpetuity, the suggested pass-through fees to the Overlay treasury would be split at launch:

-- 60.00% to OVL-ETH LPs staking
+- 90.00% to OVL-ETH LPs staking

-- 30.00% to ERC-20 stakers in insurance fund

 - 10.00% to the community fund

 The weighting factors for each actor, fee rates, and fee burn can be adjusted by governance.
-Further, OVL-ETH LPs can also earn \\(r_{LP} + r_{insurance} = 90\% \\) of the pass-through fee rewards plus a pro-rata share of rights to insurance fund inflows from position liquidations by additionally risking their LP collateral in the insurance fund itself.
-Eventually the Overlay protocol could lend out the locked OVL from positions for capital efficiency and additional revenue.
+Eventually the protocol could lend out the locked OVL from positions for capital efficiency and additional revenue.

 #### Pricing Mechanism
 Overlay's pricing mechanism would be updated to float the current price on each market offered by the protocol.
 Price discovery would occur on each Overlay market separate from the underlying feed itself, and thus information associated with each trade on Overlay would enter the market price offered to traders.

 This solves issues with front-running of the oracle query that would otherwise occur if one were to simply use scalars fetched directly from the oracle feed for position lock prices, as, in practice, manipulation-resistant oracles report values far less frequently than the actual spot market.
 As a design tradeoff, one could instead choose to queue orders prior to the next oracle update and lock queued order prices at the next oracle fetch value.
-However, there are significant benefits to market price discovery and the arbitrage opportunities associated with concurrently buying/selling the spot, which we shall discuss below.
+However, there are significant benefits to market price discovery and the arbitrage opportunities associated with concurrently buying/selling the spot.

-For v1, the pricing curve used by each market's CFMM [[3]](#angeris-2020) will be a standard constant product formula, adopted from Uniswap: \\(\psi(R, R', \Delta, \Delta') = (R-\Delta)(R'+\Delta')\\), where \\(k=RR'\\).
-In contrast with two asset spot models, \\(R\\) and \\(R'\\) represent virtual OVL reserves for long and short positions on a particular market, with reserve values dynamically scaled (and thus constrained) by the underlying liquidity in the OVL-ETH spot market.
+For v1, the pricing curve used by each market's CFMM [[3]](#angeris-2020) would be a standard constant product formula: \\(\psi(R, R', \Delta, \Delta') = (R-\Delta)(R'+\Delta')\\), where \\(k=RR'\\). \\(R\\) and \\(R'\\) represent long and short positions on a feed, locked in OVL, in addition to adjustable virtual OVL reserves for a dynamic \\(k\\) value.

 Because the market price offered by the Overlay protocol can now deviate from the underlying, one must include a periodic payment mechanism to incentivize convergence to the underlying value of the data stream.
 The time-weighted average price (TWAP) is used in the determination of these periodic payment amounts to protect the Overlay protocol against manipulation of the underlying spot and Overlay market prices [[4]](#uniswap-2020).
 Funding payments (i.e. difference between Overlay market price and spot price) are made between longs and shorts on each sampling of the underlying oracle feed.
 This mechanism effectively encourages arbitrageurs, who are also buying and selling the spot, to take the other side of any speculative trade that deviates the market price from the ref feed value, potentially balancing the set of active positions on an Overlay market.